mwelsch/security101/ente-solfhosting.md

 Add the following to a `compose.yaml` in the root github directory (docker-compose will build the image in this case, if you want to build manually and insert the new tag manually each time: use the above guide (https://help.ente.io/self-hosting/guides/web-app) to build the web app, remove the build part and comment out the image part and insert your image name)

 YOU MIGHT NEED TO ADJUST FOR YOUR TRAEFIK CONFIG

+# Create accounts
+You can create an account and obtain the OTP from the docker logs if you did not configure an email server

+# Combine everything into one docker-compose
+IF EVERYTHING WORKED SO FAR:

 ```
 services:
   ente-web: